© 2026

 Search results for

 • The Roundtable Panel: a daily open discussion of issues in the news and beyond.
-Today's panelists are Senior Fellow at the Bard Center for Civic Engagement Jim Ketterer, political consultant and lobbyist Libby Post, and investment banker on Wall Street Mark Wittman.
+Today's panelists are Senior Fellow at Bard Center for Civic Engagement Jim Ketterer, Albany Law School Professor of Law, Director of The Justice Center, and Director of Immigration Law Clinic Sarah Rogerson, and Wall Street investment banker Mark Wittman.